 Stoney Creek Chapel – Hampton County

-Prior to the Civil War, McPhersonville was the site of many summer homes for rice planter families aiming to escape malaria the higher ground.
+Prior to the Civil War, McPhersonville was the site of many summer homes for rice planter families aiming to escape malaria on higher ground.
 In 1832 land was set aside for the construction of a summer chapel.

 During the Civil War the chapel was used as a hospital and campsite for the Union Army.
 Thankfully this beautiful chapel was spared from flame.